VDA5050/VDA5050/VDA5050_EN.md

 ### 6.x.4 Potentially conflicts in orders for vehicles working with zones

 In the following matrix possible interactions between zones are described.
 The matrix is symmetric, as the interaction between two zones is the same, regardless of the order in which they are considered.
 For each combination, there is either a zone behavior that is overrulling the other (e.g., a 'BLOCKED' zone overrules a 'LINE_GUIDED' zone) or there is no conflict (e.g., a 'LINE_GUIDED' zone and a 'COORDINATED_REPLANNING' zone).
 'DIRECTED' and 'BIDIRECTED' zones shall not overlap, since this might lead to an undefined behavior.
-The Column No Zone defines the behavior for contour-based zones, where vehicles can be inside a defined zone type and an area without a zone at the same time.
-For kinematic center-based zones the vehicle can only be completely within or outside  the zone, so there is no interaction existing.
+The column No Zone defines the behavior for contour-based zones, where vehicles can be inside a defined zone type and an area without a zone at the same time.
+For kinematic center-based zones the vehicle can only be completely within or outside the zone, so there is no possible interaction.

 | |**BLOCKED**|**RELEASE**|**LINE_GUIDED**|**COORDINATED_REPLANNING**|**SPEED_LIMIT**|**ACTION**|**PRIORITY**|**PENALTY**|**DIRECTED**|**BIDIRECTED**|**No Zone**|**EDGE-PROPERTIES**
 ---|---|---|---|---|---|---|---|---|---|---|---|---